kataras/rizla/README.md

   project := rizla.NewProject("C:/myproject/main.go")
   // Provide a Name which will be printed before the 'A change has detected, reloading now...' project.Name = "My super project"
-  // Allow reload every 2 seconds or more no less project.AllowReloadAfter = 2*time.Second
+  // Allow reload every 3 seconds or more no less project.AllowReloadAfter = time.Duration(3) * time.Second
   // Custom file matcher
   project.Matcher = func(filename string) bool {
 	 return filename == "I_want_to_reload_only_when_this_file_changed.go"